 Address: P.O.
 Box 31014, Edmond, OK 73003

 13. PUBLICITY, USE OF MARKS.
-Customer agrees that Tigunia may publicly disclose that it is providing Services to Customer and may use Customer’s name and logo to identify Customer in promotional materials, including press releases.
-Customer may not issue any press release or publicity regarding the Agreement, use the Tigunia name or logo or other identifying indicia, or publicly disclose that it is using the Services without Tigunia’s prior written consent.
+Client agrees that Tigunia may not publicly disclose that it is providing Services to Client and may not use Client’s name and logo to identify Client in promotional materials, including press releases without Client’s prior written consent.
+Client may not issue any press release or publicity regarding the Agreement, use the Tigunia name or logo or other identifying indicia, or publicly disclose that it is using the Services without Tigunia’s prior written consent.

 14. ASSIGNMENT/SUBCONTRACTORS.
 Neither party may assign the Agreement or any Service Orders without the prior written consent of the other party, except to an Affiliate or successor as part of a corporate reorganization or a sale of some or all of its business, provided the assigning party notifies the other party of such change of control.
 Tigunia may use its Affiliates or subcontractors to perform all or any part of the Services, but Tigunia remains responsible under the Agreement for work performed by its Affiliates and subcontractors to the same extent as if Tigunia performed the Services itself.